-For this workflow, the FEM calculation is done using GRAITEC Advance Design, however, it is important to understand that this workflow (including the BIM Designers tools shown in the next step) is applicable to any BIM enabled FEM software that links with Revit®.
+For this workflow, the FEM calculation is done using GRAITEC Advance Design, however, it is important to understand that this workflow (including the Advance Design tools shown in the next step) is applicable to any BIM enabled FEM software that links with Revit®.
 In addition, the forces can be taken from an engineer’s design report and added manually directly in the Revit model.

 5. The 3D FEM software embeds the results as part of the BIM model and sends them back to Revit® (using the native supported BIM file format).
-With the Reinforced Concrete BIM Designers installed on Revit® it becomes possible for the engineer to take further detailed design decisions (working to country specific design codes), in order to finalize the design of single elements.
+With the Reinforced Concrete module in Advance Design installed on Revit® it becomes possible for the engineer to take further detailed design decisions (working to country-specific design codes), in order to finalize the design of single elements.

-6. The next step is to use the Reinforced Concrete BIM Designers to automatically generate the 3D rebar and the corresponding reinforcement drawings and design reports.
+6. The next step is to use the Reinforced Concrete module to automatically generate the 3D rebar and the corresponding reinforcement drawings and design reports.